Glazed Donut Muffins

-These muffins taste just like a donut, with just the right hint of nutmeg and cinnamon, and are topped with the most delicious glaze!
-These Glazed Donut Muffins make a great breakfast treat, and they’re perfect for brunches and parties!
+These Glazed Donut muffins taste just like a donut, with just the right hint of nutmeg and cinnamon, and are topped with the most delicious glaze!

-We liked this donut muffin recipe so much, we’ve since made frosted cinnamon donut muffins, and snickerdoodle donut muffins!
+We liked this donut muffin recipe so much, we’ve since made frosted cinnamon donut muffins and more!
 All of them are great cinnamon-y breakfast treats.

 Donut Muffins topped with glaze